Wondering what to expect at a psychiatrist appointment?

 A psychiatrist is not guaranteed to prescribe medication during your first visit.
 The psychiatrist will need to assess your condition and determine the best course of treatment, which may or may not include medication.
-If you are unsure about who treats conditions like depression, this psychologist or psychiatrist comparison might be helpful.
+If you are unsure who treats conditions like depression, this psychologist or psychiatrist comparison might be helpful.

 If the psychiatrist decides to prescribe medication, they will likely discuss the potential benefits, risks, and possible side effects.
-The length of time before medication is prescribed can vary depending on the individual and their specific needs.
+The time before medication is prescribed can vary depending on the individual and their specific needs.